GoogleChromeLabs/chromeos_smart_card_connector/docs/running-on-desktop.md

 * **chrome.certificateProvider Chrome API is unavailable**.

   This is working as intended.
-This Chrome API, along with several others, is provided only on Chrome OS (see the Chrome App APIs documentation at [https://developer.chrome.com/apps/api_index](https://developer.chrome.com/apps/api_index)).
+This Chrome API, along with several others, is provided only on ChromeOS (see the Chrome App APIs documentation at [https://developer.chrome.com/apps/api_index](https://developer.chrome.com/apps/api_index)).

   The usages of such APIs will have to be stubbed out when running under desktop